 Trump’s foreign policy brings that balance.
 Trump does not think America has a duty to make the world safe for democracy.
 Trump also does not think that America is a toxic nation that needs to make the world safe from itself.
 Trump simply wants America and Americans to be both safe and prosperous.
 He’ll do whatever it takes, at home and abroad, to make those twin goals happen.

 To this end, Trump has no interest in spilling American blood and spending American dollars to make Syria, North Korea, or Afghanistan safe for democracy.
 He simply wants the bad actors in those nations to know that, if they engage in acts that threaten America or her reliable allies, he will stomp them like bugs, quickly and efficiently.
-We’ve now seen that in both Syria (which also sent a message to North Korea, China, and Russia), and in Afghanistan, an efficient use of American military might that triggered this moving series of tweets.
+We’ve now seen that play out in both Syria (something that also sent a message to North Korea, China, and Russia), and in Afghanistan, where an efficient use of American military might triggered this moving series of tweets.

-It doesn’t matter to Trump whether America’s enemy is ISIS in Afghanistan or Iraq (and increasingly, in America); Assad and his chemical weapons in Syria; or Kim Jong-un and his nuclear cuddlies in North Korea.
+It doesn’t matter to Trump whether America’s enemy is ISIS in Afghanistan or Iraq; Assad and his chemical weapons in Syria; or Kim Jong-un and his nuclear cuddlies in North Korea.
 To Trump, all of them need to be taught quickly and firmly that, as long as they leave him and his friends alone, he’ll leave them alone; and if they forget that lesson . . . well, they’d better tuck their heads between their knees and kiss their sadistic, tyrannical asses good-bye.

 Although Trump has not articulated this doctrine, his actions to date are consistent: Leave America alone and she will leave you alone.
 Be a good friend to America and she will be a good friend to you . . . up to a point.
 She will not fight your wars for you unless it’s in her interest to do so.